moka-guys/mokabed/Bedmaker/Pan5340/Pan5340_Logfile.md

 ## Trim regions in Pan5340_CNV.bed
 Mannually trim regions in Pan5340_CNV.bed for genes FANCF, GJA1, and SAMD9 to match Pan5346_exomeDepth.bed (fix prior bed issue with single exon genes).

+## Testing
+Pan5340_CNV.bed was tested in DNAnexus using ED_cnv_calling_v1.4.0.
+The app completed successfully without any error.